 5. Easy to get to.

 The studio’s location and hours of instruction must be convenient.
-No doubt, if it’s not convenient, your attendance will be spotty thereby delaying your progress.
+No doubt, if it’s not, your attendance will be spotty and your progress will be slow.
 And, making steady progress is what keeps you coming back for more.

 What about the teachers?